ShiLGit/skrobbl/README.md

 # skrobbl
-Multiplayer web game inspired by skribbl.io (made w/ Socket.io, Express and NodeJS)
+Multiplayer web game inspired by skribbl.io (made w/ socket.io and nodejs)

-I'M GONNA DEPLOY THIS TO HEROKU EVENTUALLY: https://skrobbl.herokuapp.com/
+I'M GONNA DEPLOY THIS TO HEROKU EVENTUALLY: [link]

 Server side made with nodejs and socket.io; front-end made with vanilla css/Javascript/HTML (+some libraries)